-Ustream has a ton of features focused around restricting access to a broadcaster’s video content, and for those interested in learning more we have an article right here that covers this in more depth.
+IBM Cloud Video has a ton of features focused around restricting access to a broadcaster’s video content, and for those interested in learning more we have an article right here that covers this in more depth.
 That said, it’s common for broadcasters to look for a white label video solution that can limit the scope of where their content can be accessed.
-To accommodate this, there are methods for both disabling the Ustream channel page and also features to limit where the content can be embed.
+To accommodate this, there are methods for both disabling the IBM Cloud Video channel page and also features to limit where the content can be embed.

 To control embeds, the feature is controlled from the dashboard and lets broadcasters enter in approved URLs.
 Any site found trying to embed the stream that doesn’t match the approved URLs will be blocked from being able to playback the content through the player.
 Furthermore, a button will appear inside the video player that will both explain this and also provide a way to redirect to another page of the broadcaster’s choosing, such as their own site.
 The actual restriction element involves entering in one or several approved URLs.
 Wildcards are permitted through the use of an asterisk, which will allow entire domains to host it along with also being able to confine access to a single, precise URL if desired.

 While a lot of white label features happen at the player level, there are a variety of features available to customize the look of the channel page as well.
 These options are found under the Channel Page selection for each channel on your account.
 Among these features are the ability to:

 - Upload a cover image, which functions similar to a Facebook or Twitter cover image